 We study how animals use information to make behavioral decisions.
 We use the foraging of the small roundworm C. elegans as a model for an ecologically relevant behavior.
 To successfully forage, the animal needs to combine sensory information obtained from its environment with information about its own behavioral state.
 We follow this information flow experimentally using behavioral assays, neural activity imaging, optogenetics and genetic perturbations.
 Ultimately, we want to understand how animals integrate multiple sources of information and how this drives their foraging strategy.

-Our research program encompasses two main directions:
+Our research program encompasses three main directions:

 Neural circuits receive many inputs, either from the outside world or from sensors encoding the current state of the organism.
 These inputs range from internal states such as satiety and proprioception, to external factors such as touch and food level.
 This multi-dimensional information needs to be compressed to reduce the signal complexity and to eventually drive a coherent behavioral output.
 One likely spot where such compression happens are neural bottleneck - those are circuits where many inputs are mapped to much fewer neurons and then expand again to signal to many outputs.
 We use an anatomical bottleneck in C. elegans to study the principles behind information flow in neural bottlenecks.